uofo/reverse-archaeology-content/_artifacts/2017-04-27-orange-memorial-hospital.md

   - lifecycle
   - industry-and-infrastructure
 ---
+Jenny Rodriguez was an eigth-grader when she wrote about Orange Memorial Hospital, an empty building she saw everyday.

 [Listen to a story about the hospital from [murmur]](https://soundcloud.com/murmur-orange-nj/orange-memorial-deborah-allen)

 _The fog seeps out of the shell of what was once Orange Memorial Hospital, creating a haunting experience for people walking by._